isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

 <br><a href="https://go.gov.sg/team4sunshine/" target="_blank">Team 4 Sunshine</a>
 <br>
 <div class="green-text">
 Sunshine has re:imagined Keat Hong Community Centre.
 They aim to use under-utilized ground floor areas to organize events for the community such as, movie screenings, swapathons, flea markets and hold pop-up markets for small businesses.
 The space would also feature recycling collection points and a potential collaboration with Two of a Kind for their collection bin.
-A compost bin would also be set-up to not only encourage the people but F&B establishments to compost food waste.
+A compost bin would also be set-up to not only encourage the people but F&amp;B establishments to compost food waste.
 The team’s long-term initiatives include establishing a “Library of Things” – this includes a community fridge, a “single-use plastics alternatives” area and more reading areas to encourage information sharing on sustainability.
 </div>

 <br><a href="https://go.gov.sg/team5socialtechfarmer/" target="_blank">Team 5 Social Tech Farmer</a>